quackingduck-archive/handcode/doc/scripts.md

   d8306248b7000a000101a45e60df2e1b0a000104
 ```

-experience improvement: the tool could do this file creation step for them

-now if they use to the tool to "assemble" this source file
-they'll get the original bytestream as output
+(experience improvement: handcode should automate this step)

+when you run `hc` on this file you will get the same bytes as the original file

 ```
-$ b a arp.pacp.bsm.yml > a.out
-$ diff -q examples/arp.pcap a.out
+$ cmp <(hc arp.pacp.yml) examples/arp.pcap
 $ # no output means files have no differences
 ```

-now they can begin the manual analysis/disassembly by editing the file
+now you can do some analysis on the data by adding comments, and changing the representation while maintaining the same binary value

 ```
 ---